Nonviolently try to persuade a witness or victim not to file a police report

 See further discussion and case citations in this endnote2An offense that meets the generic definition of obstruction of justice is an aggravated felony under 8 USC § 1101(a)(43)(S), if a sentence of a year or more is imposed.
 The BIA held that Pen C § 136.1(b)(1) meets this definition.
 Matter of Cordero-Garcia, 27 I&N Dec.
 652 (BIA 2019).
 In Cordero-Garcia at 657-663, the BIA also held that its definition can be applied retroactively to convictions from before Sept.
 11, 2018, which was the date the BIA set out the definition in Matter of Valenzuela Gallardo, 27 I&N Dec.
 449 (BIA 2018).

-As of October 2020, Cordero-Garcia is pending on appeal before the Ninth Circuit.
-Immigration advocates have argued that Cordero-Garcia was wrongly decided, on both the substance (the BIA’s generic definition of obstruction is invalid; see discussion of Valenzuela Gallardo II, below) and in the alternative on its holding that its definition can be applied retroactively to pre-9/11/2018 convictions.
+As of April 2021, Cordero-Garcia is pending on appeal before the Ninth Circuit.
+Immigration advocates have argued that Cordero-Garcia was wrongly decided, on both the substance (the BIA’s generic definition of obstruction is invalid) and in the alternative on its holding that its definition can be applied retroactively to pre-9/11/2018 convictions.

-In August 2020, the Ninth Circuit held that the BIA’s generic definition of obstruction is invalid to the extent it includes interference with a not yet existing but “reasonably foreseeable” proceeding.
+The Ninth Circuit has held that the BIA’s generic definition of obstruction is invalid to the extent it includes interference with a not yet existing but “reasonably foreseeable” proceeding.
 See Valenzuela Gallardo v.
 Barr, 968 F.3d 1053 (9th Cir.
 2020) (“Valenzuela Gallardo II”); petition for rehearing denied.
 That decision abrogates part of Matter of Cordero-Garcia, which held § 136.1(b)(1) to be obstruction on that very basis.
-But the risk is that at this writing, it still is possible that Valenzuela Gallardo II could go en banc; therefore defenders should act conservatively and seek 364 days or less on each count.
-See discussion in Advice and endnotes to PC 32.

-In August 2020, in a case involving PC 32, the Ninth Circuit held that the BIA’s definition is invalid, and that obstruction requires interference with an existing, not a foreseeable, investigation or proceeding.
-Valenzuela Gallardo II.
-PC 136.1(b)(1) is not obstruction under that definition, because it can involve an initial police report with no pending investigation or proceeding.
-However, a petition for rehearing en banc is pending in the case, so defenders should continue to act conservatively and seek 364 days or less.
+Therefore, defenders should continue to act conservatively and seek 364 days or less, in case the Ninth Circuit rules the wrong way on 136.1(b)(1), or the person ends up in removal proceedings outside the Ninth Circuit, where there also could be a bad standard.
 If 1 yr or more is required, consider, e.g., 459 (1st or 2nd degree), 487, 530.5, 591, 594, possess weapon, and probably 236/237, 207(a) as an alternative.
 If a prison sentence is required, 136.1(b)(1) can be a ‘consecutive’ offense with an 8-month sentence imposed.
 A felony is a strike.

-Imm advocates will cite Valenzuela-Gallardo II, and assert that Matter of Cordero Garcia cannot be applied to find 136.1(b)(1) to be obstruction — unless Valenzuela-Gallardo II is taken up en banc.
-If it is overruled and the BIA definition is imposed, they can argue that 136.1(b)(1) convictions from before 9/11/2018 (the date that the BIA set out a new definition) are not obstruction.
+Imm advocates will cite Valenzuela-Gallardo II, and assert that Matter of Cordero Garcia cannot be applied to find 136.1(b)(1) to be obstruction.
+If that loses, they can argue that 136.1(b)(1) convictions from before 9/11/2018 (the date that the BIA set out a new definition) are not obstruction.
 That issue also is before the Ninth Circuit in Cordero Garcia.